vwolanyk/closures-assignment/README.md

   console.log('Target:', target);
 }
 run(); // Target: the store
+target = 10;
+run();
 ```

-The answer is yes! _Unlike Ruby_, a variable declared outside of a function is accessible inside of any functions on the same level.
+The answer is yes! _Unlike Ruby_, a local variable declared outside of a function is accessible inside the function.

 JavaScript uses functions all over the place.
 It is likely that you've been using them more than you realize!
 It is important to know, however, because scope depends entirely on it.
 Below is an example of an issue you might run into with functional scope.
 Note that this example will NOT run in node - it is written for the browser.